 Factsheets for common drinking water contaminants:

-If you are served by your own private well, or if you own a well that provides water to others, such as tenants or neighboring homes, then you are solely responsible for the quality of that water and it is important to regularly test your well to make sure that it is safe.
+If you are served by your own domestic well, or if you own a well that provides water to others, such as tenants or neighboring homes, then you are solely responsible for the quality of that water and it is important to regularly test your well to make sure that it is safe.